San Fermin en Nueva Orleans

-"It" is the Annual Running of the Bulls through the streets of the French Quarter in July.
-Set to coincide with the world-famous Encierro (Running of the Bulls) at the San Fermin Festival in Pamplona, Spain, the popularity of the New Orleans event has mushroomed since it was first staged in 2007.
+Every July in New Orleans, the Annual Running of the Bulls swarms through the streets of downtown New Orleans!
+Set to coincide with the world-famous Encierro (Running of the Bulls) at the San Fermin Festival in Pamplona, Spain, the New Orleans version of the event is uniquely it own.

-For further information go to the group's website www.nolabulls.com.
+For further information check out the group's website www.nolabulls.com.